London - how to find a perfect property to rent?

 You may also be asked to pay a holding deposit to secure a property.
 If you are asked to pay rent in advance, the letting agent or landlord should stop marketing the flat to other tenants immediately.
 Any money paid over as a deposit will then be deducted from your deposit or first month’s rent.
 However, if you change your mind about renting the flat, you will forfeit the deposit.

 It is customary for letting agents and landlords to ask for references and run credit checks before they offer expats a tenancy agreement.
-If you are relocating to London from overseas, this might be a sticking point in the process.
+If you are relocating to London from overseas, this might be a sticking point in the rent guarantor application process.
 You may be asked to produce a bank statement and employer’s reference as well as a passport for identification purposes.

-Some letting agents and landlords may ask for a rent guarantor, and if you can’t supply suitable references, you will struggle to find a rental in London without a guarantor.
-Expats moving to the UK after receiving a job offer from a UK employer shouldn’t have too many difficulties, as their employer will supply references and may act as a guarantor.
+Some letting agents and landlords may ask for a rent guarantor, and if you can’t supply suitable references, you will struggle to find a rental in London without find a guarantor.
+Expats moving to the UK after receiving a job offer from a UK employer shouldn’t have too many difficulties, as their employer will supply references and may act as a uk guarantor.

 Rent a property in London without a Work Contract - is it possible?

-If you are moving to London to find work, be a digital nomad in London, rent a secondary home in London, and perhaps be closer to family and loved ones, consider asking a relative or friend to act as a guarantor.
+If you are moving to London to find work, be a digital nomad in London, rent a secondary home in London, and perhaps be closer to family member and loved ones, consider asking a relative or friend to act as a guarantor.